 Commonly Requested Police Department Forms:

-OFFENSE REPORT: A report written by an officer to document a crime.
+A report written by an officer to document a crime.
 Offense reports contain all general information such as time, date, location, responding officers, names of people involved, and a description of what happened.
-Offense reports are generally assigned 10 digit numbers.
-They begin with the year and contain a dash.
-For example: 2016-001234.
-Sample
+Offense reports are generally assigned 10 digit numbers beginning with the year.

-ARREST REPORT: A report written by an officer to document an arrest.
+A report written by an officer to document an arrest.
 Often, an arrest report will also have a corresponding offense report.
-Sample

 Commonly Requested Engineering Documents: